-- 3) 720-Hour Programs: CTI offers four comprehensive (long-term) programs organized into 720 clock hours; one with 47 quarter credits, two with 36 quarter credits and one with 33 quarter credits: - IT Professional (47 quarter credits) - PC Specialist Plus Generalist Specialization (36 quarter credits) - PC Specialist Plus Bookkeeping Specialization (36 quarter credits) - Medical Office Administration (33 quarter credits)
+3) 720-Hour Programs: CTI offers four comprehensive (long-term) programs organized into 720 clock hours; one with 47 quarter credits, two with 36 quarter credits and one with 33 quarter credits:

+- IT Professional (47 quarter credits) - PC Specialist Plus Generalist Specialization (36 quarter credits) - PC Specialist Plus Bookkeeping Specialization (36 quarter credits) - Medical Office Administration (33 quarter credits)

 These programs, two of which are 36 quarter credits are delivered in 16 modules, one with 33 quarter credits in length is delivered in 15 modules, and one with 47 quarter credits is delivered in 21 modules.
 Modules consist of 45 clock hours and 2.25 quarter credits.
-Morning, afternoon and evening students are scheduled to complete a module every two or three weeks.
-Students can complete training in either 32 or 48 weeks, depending on their schedule.
+Morning, Students are scheduled to complete a module every two weeks.
+Students can complete training in 32 weeks.
 Students in the Medical Office Administration and IT Professional programs must complete an externship consisting of 135 clock hours.

 - 4) 900-Hour Programs: CTI offers two additional comprehensive (long-term) training programs: - Medical Office Professional (45 quarter credits): The Medical Office Professional program is delivered in 20 modules.
 Modules consist of 45 clock hours and 2.25 quarter credits.
-Morning, afternoon and evening students are scheduled to complete a module every two or three weeks.
-Students can complete training in 40 or 60 weeks, depending on their schedule. - VESL I (45 quarter credits): The VESL I program is vocational and modules consist of 150 clock hours and 7.5 quarter credits.
-Morning and afternoon students are scheduled to complete a module every six weeks, while evening students are scheduled to complete a module every ten weeks.
-Students can complete training in 36 weeks attending the day session (25 hours per week), 50 weeks attending the evening session (18 hours per week), and 60 weeks attending weekends (15 hours per week). - Medical Assistant (62 quarter credits): The Medical Assistant program is primarily conducted in an instructor-led setting or hybrid setting and includes lab sessions in which students apply the theories and principles learned during lectures in order to acquire the proficiency and dexterity that is required in the occupation.
+Students are scheduled to complete a module every two weeks.
+Students can complete training in 40 weeks. - VESL I (45 quarter credits): The VESL I program is vocational and modules consist of 150 clock hours and 7.5 quarter credits.
+Students are scheduled to complete a module every six weeks.
+Students can complete training in 36 weeks. - Medical Assistant (62 quarter credits): The Medical Assistant program is primarily conducted in an instructor-led setting or hybrid setting and includes lab sessions in which students apply the theories and principles learned during lectures in order to acquire the proficiency and dexterity that is required in the occupation.
 Modules in the Medical Assistant program consist of 90 clock hours and are delivered in 9 modules.
-Morning and afternoon students are scheduled to complete a module every four weeks, while evening students are scheduled to complete a module every six weeks.
+Students are scheduled to complete a module every four weeks.

-Students can complete training in 40 weeks attending the day session and 60 weeks attending the evening session.
+Students can complete training in 40 weeks.

-5) Associate Degrees of Applied Science (1260 hours, 90 guarter credits)
+5) Associate Degrees of Applied Science (1260 hours, 90 quarter credits)

 Associate Degrees of Applied Science Degrees.
 The degree programs are delivered in 28 to 30 modules.
 Modules consist of 30, 45 or 60 clock hours and a minimum of 2.25 quarter credits.
-Morning, afternoon and evening students are scheduled to complete a module every two or three weeks.
-Students can complete training in 60 or 84 weeks, depending on their schedule.
+Students are scheduled to complete a module every two weeks.
+Students can complete training in 60 weeks.

-- Associate Degree of Applied Science in Information Technology (1,260 hours and 90 quarter credits). - Associate Degree of Applied Science in Hospitality (1,260 hours and 90 quarter credits). - Associate Degree of Applied Science in Human Resource Administration (1,260 hours and 90 quarter credits). - Associate Degree of Applied Science in Allied Healthcare Medical Assistant Concentration (1,260 hours and 90 quarter credits).

-- Associate Degree of Applied Science in Business Management (1,260 Hours and 90 quarter credits). - Associate Degrees of Applied Science (1470 hours, 90 quarter credits). - Associate Degree of Applied Science in Medical Office Administration (1470 Hours and 90 quarter credits)
+- Associate Degree of Applied Science in Information Technology (1,260 hours and 90 quarter credits). - Associate Degree of Applied Science in Hospitality (1,260 hours and 90 quarter credits). - Associate Degree of Applied Science in Human Resource Administration (1,260 hours and 90 quarter credits). - Associate Degree of Applied Science in Allied Healthcare Medical Assistant Concentration (1,260 hours and 90 quarter credits). - Associate Degree of Applied Science in Business Management (1,260 Hours and 90 quarter credits). - Associate Degrees of Applied Science (1470 hours, 90 quarter credits). - Associate Degree of Applied Science in Medical Office Administration (1470 Hours and 90 quarter credits)